Nekototori/control-repo-fbz/doc/cd4pe_notes.md

 Docs issues

-- is not clear that you need to do this within a workspace - the github etc integrations when you log in as root are just for SAML auth
+- is not clear that you need to do this within a workspace - the github etc integrations when you log in as root are just for OAuth auth
+- granting access to all my organisations in github seems excessive (via the OAuth app)